hasgeek/flask-babel2/docs/index.rst

 Install the extension with one of the following commands::

-    $ easy_install Flask-Babel2
+    $ easy_install Flask-Babelhg

 or alternatively if you have pip installed::

-    $ pip install Flask-Babel2
+    $ pip install Flask-Babelhg

-Please note that Flask-Babel2 requires Jinja 2.5.
+Please note that Flask-Babelhg requires Jinja 2.5.
 If you are using an older version you will have to upgrade or disable the Jinja support (see configuration).